odyslam/odyslam.com/_posts/2021/2021-01-12-foundry-release-ci-cd-walkthrough.md

 It's so good, [gakonst](https://twitter.com/gakonst) et [al.](https://github.com/gakonst/foundry/graphs/contributors) wanted to make it better.

-As a rust noobie, my contributions were limited, as even the smallest thing demanded considerable effort and time on my part.
-To that effect, I opted to do the highest value thing I could think of, **work on the onboarding flow**.
-Even though Rust has a great tool to install Rust binaries, we wanted to offer a native experience, allowing people to use the tools they already know, aka the package managers that they already use.
+Apart from the new tool, we wanted to offer a native onboarding experience, allowing people to use the tools they already know.

-To that effect, this little project was born, creating a CI/CD pipeline for Foundry (or any Rust project really), that creates packages for both Linux and MacOS, using APT and Homebrew.
-Currently, Foundry is unofficially released without the packaging story, as we want to refine the codebase before offering an official GitHub Release.
+To that effect, this little project was born, creating a CI/CD pipeline for Foundry (or **any Rust project really**), that creates packages for both Linux and MacOS, using **APT** and **Homebrew**.

+**Disclaimer:** Currently, Foundry is unofficially released without this release CI/CD flow, as we want to refine the codebase before offering an official GitHub Release.

 In this blog post, we are going to see how to set up a release CI/CD pipeline with GitHub actions, that:
   - Builds binaries of a rust project for Linux.